 Mid-Tower (Websurfer/Office → Standard Gamer/Designer)

 With an array of customization possibilities, Mid-Tower Cases offer a good balance between size and build flexibility.
-They are great for the standard computer enthusiast, from office user to gamer.
-Not only are they very customizable, they are also affordable.
+They are great for the standard computer enthusiast, from office users to gamer.
+Not only are they very customizable, but they are also affordable.

 *A Corsair Carbide Series 200R ATX Mid Tower Computer Case

 Full-Size Towers are best suited for high-performance gaming systems or for users with demanding processing or graphical computing.
 This is ideal for those with neither size nor budget constraints.

 Depending on the particular case and parts chosen, Full-Size Towers offer up to 9 expansion slots, 5 or more external bays (CD/DVD drives, etc), and can support motherboards up to E-ATX or XL-ATX sizes.
 It is worth noting that though Full-Size Towers are capable of housing small Mini-ITX motherboards, we do not recommend wasting space on such limited boards.

 Unfortunately, all this power and flexibility comes at a cost--that of power usage and size/weight.
 A fully loaded Full Tower can weigh more than 50 pounds, and depending on the parts, can be very expensive.
 However, these are small prices to pay for your customized, powerful build with plenty of space and options for expansion down the line.

 *A Thermaltake View 31 Full-Size Tower Computer Case